 Religious Exploration

-We value our children and youth because of their own innate worth as people and because they are the future of our community and our world.
+We value our children and youth because of their own innate worthiness as people and because they are the future of our community and our world.

 The great end in religious instruction is